 Fishpond Dragonfly Guide Lumbar Pack

 I hate carrying a lot of stuff.
 Whenever I'm fishing, I'll see anglers wearing these massive vests.
-The only thing missing is a sleeping bag and a frying pan.
 That's a little too much for me.
 I pack smart because at the end of the day, your shoulders and back will thank you.
 The Dragonfly is the perfect size as I only carry a small tackle box, tube for the floats and container of eggs.
 It has the one compartment, so I don't go digging around.
 The drop down fly table is just big enough to hold jigs.
 The front pouch has enough room to hold a couple spools of line.
 On either side, I can carry a couple small bottles of water.
 I generally wear on the side and its so light I barely notice it.

 That's life for a hardcore angler, always upgrading and sending out equipment for repairs.
 I couldn't imagine if I owned a boat.